‘Litany of daily jumlas’: Opposition leaders criticise Centre for ‘bizarre’ economic package

 CPI(M) General Secretary Sitaram Yechury accused the Centre of using the pandemic to impose the agenda of the rich and trying to privatise public assets.

-Opposition parties on Saturday tore into the Centre’s fourth set of stimulus measures part of the Rs 20-lakh-crore fiscal and monetary package announced by Prime Minister Narendra Modi the economy battered by the coronavirus pandemic.
+Opposition parties on Saturday tore into the Centre’s fourth set of stimulus measures part of the Rs 20-lakh-crore fiscal and monetary package announced by Prime Minister Narendra Modi to revive an economy battered by the coronavirus pandemic.
 The Congress labelled the announcements as “bizarre”, while the Communist Party of India (Marxist) called it a “daily litany of jumlas”.

-Finance Minister Nirmala Sitharaman unveiled eight structural reforms in eight sectors – coal, minerals, defence production, airspace management, airports, Maintenance, Repair and Overhaul in aviation, power distribution companies in the Union Territories, space and atomic energy.
+Finance Minister Nirmala Sitharaman unveiled structural reforms in eight sectors – coal, minerals, defence production, airspace management, airports, Maintenance, Repair and Overhaul in aviation, power distribution companies in the Union Territories, space and atomic energy.

-Soon after her press conference, Congress leader Jairam Ramesh in a series of tweets, criticised the Centre for making “bizarre” announcements which fail to address the economic devastation and the humanitarian crisis resulting from the prolonged shutdown.
+Soon after her press conference, Congress leader Jairam Ramesh in a series of tweets, criticised the Centre for making “bizarre” announcements which failed to address the economic devastation and the humanitarian crisis resulting from the prolonged shutdown.

 “When migrants can’t reach home safely, [the] finance minister is talking of opening up planetary exploration and outer space travel to private sector,” he tweeted.
 “Bizarre!”
 This came after the government announced that it will encourage private participation in the space sector.